stacietaylorcima/klipfolio-api-helper/README.md

 ## Customize the script

-There are 6 parameters you can include to customize the client you are creating: `name, description, status, seats (optional), custom_theme (optional), external_id (optional)`.
+`create_client` method: There are 6 parameters you can include to customize the client you are creating: `name, description, status, seats (optional), custom_theme (optional), external_id (optional)`.
 See Klipfolio's API Documentation for [POST Clients](https://apidocs.klipfolio.com/reference#section-post-clients)